Holiday houses in Raleigh

 My 1906 little house is completely restored farmhouse that my great grandparents brought to our property during the depression.
 Our guest cottage is tucked away behind the main house where we live.
 It has original shiplap boards in the open living room and kitchenette with beautiful pine floors throughout the 700 square-foot house.
 There is a separate bedroom with 12 foot lofted ceilings and plenty of natural sunlight throughout.
 We know you will feel good the moment you walk through the door.

 Come relax in our centrally located modern escape.
-This second story, garage top apartment is drenched in natural light & includes all the extras.
+This garage top apartment is drenched in natural light & includes all the extras.
 The open floor plan living, dining, and kitchen is perfect for couples, friends, and business travelers looking for upscale accommodations.
 Our salt water lounge pool is open to guests June-Oct.
+NEW traditional sauna is open year-round.
 Walk to the beautiful Five Points Neighborhood.
-Less than 10 min ride to downtown, trendy Person Street, NC State campus, and 20 mins to RDU airport
+10 mins by car to downtown or NC State campus, and 20 mins to RDU airport

 Luxurious Modernist Tree House